wikimedia/search-highlighter/README.md

 -----------------------------------
-Since adding offsets to the postings (set ```index_options``` to ```offsets``` in Elasticsearch) and creating term vectors with offsets (set ```term_vector``` to ```positions_offsets``` in Elasticsearch) both act to speed up highligting of this highlighter you have a choice which to use.
+Since adding offsets to the postings (set ```index_options``` to ```offsets``` in Elasticsearch) and creating term vectors with offsets (set ```term_vector``` to ```with_positions_offsets``` in Elasticsearch) both act to speed up highligting of this highlighter you have a choice which to use.
 Unless you have a compelling reason go with adding offsets to the postings.
-That is faster (by my tests) and uses much less space.
+That is faster (by my tests, at least) and uses much less space.